 But once you answer an uncommon question like this for the first time, it becomes a common one going forward.

-You should it save in your workflow (and you can do this in Process Street) so your agents can quickly search and find it when next they need to.
+You should save it in your workflow (and you can do this in Process Street) so your agents can quickly search and find it when next they need to.

 With ready-made answers to customer support questions like this in your standard operating procedure (workflow), you can provide fast and accurate replies to customers or leads.

-You’d only need to enter #something (say #billing, for example) in Process Street and it shows all the questions and replies your team has dealt with on the topic.
+You’d only need to enter #something (say #billing, for example) in Process Street, and it shows all the questions and replies your team has dealt with on the topic.

 3: Customer onboarding workflows

 Once users or clients sign up for your product or service, your customer onboarding workflow greatly impacts their decision to either stay or not.

 HubSpot’s ex-product manager Dan Wolchonok surveyed the users who churned in the first week on Sidekick (now HubSpot Sales) and discovered that 60% of them churned because they simply couldn’t see the product’s value or understand how it works.

 They help you have a repeatable system that helps you retain customers all the time.
 Here’s an example of a customer onboarding workflow from DoubleDutch: